 5 tips to successfully conduct assessment centres

-At Uptree, we recognise the importance of nurturing young people and supporting them when searching for different career pathways.
-Oftentimes, young people are faced with assessment centres that as a process helps identify the most promising candidates attending.
+At Uptree, we recognise the importance of nurturing students and supporting them when searching for different career pathways.
+Oftentimes, students are faced with assessment centres that as a process helps identify the most promising candidates attending.

 According to insights from Harvard Business Review, many traditional interview processes are flawed.
 These processes often rely on brief interactions and subjective judgements, leading to potential biases and inaccuracies in candidate assessment.
 These flaws in the traditional interview approach can sometimes be pronounced when evaluating young candidates during assessment centres.